 A Summary of Government advice, Ref.
-No. DFE-00295-2013, July 2011
+No. DFE-00295-2013 \This advice is currently undergoing a consultation period (closing at the end of May 23) in preparation for review.\

-This Summary reproduces in full and verbatim the newly published guidance on the use of force to control or restrain pupils which is part of the Government's new guidance relating to behaviour and discipline in schools [see also Document Summary Service Summaries DSS 11/12 01 and 03, September 2011].
+This Summary reproduces in full and verbatim the newly published guidance on the use of force to control or restrain pupils which is part of the Government's new guidance relating to behaviour and discipline in schools.
 It applies to all schools, including academies, free schools, independent schools and maintained schools.